Sandysmile/Marketing-Campaigns/README.md

 Instead of dropping any variables, use a Random Forest Classifier to select top significant features.
 This is efficient given the robonest of Random Forst and My limited computational resources.

 3.3.
-Multiliearnty detection
+Multicollinearity Detection
 Random Forest VIF

 ## Step#4: Modelling

 4.1 Modelling Objects:
    1) Find a model that can handle unbalanced data well.
-   2) Find a optimal threshold that balance recall and precision score to meet business goal(Precision + Recall = F1 Score)
+   2) Find an optimal threshold that balance recall and precision score to meet business goal(Precision + Recall = F1 Score)

 4.2 Pre-work